OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

                 // Create an immutable ObjC string object from a JS string object. var str_url = NSString.stringWithString_(myNSURL.toString());

-                NSLog(str_url);
+                // Call the iOS NSLog function to print the URL to the iOS device logs NSLog(str_url);

-                // Print the URL to the standard console console.log(str_url);
+                // Use Frida's console.log to print the URL to your terminal console.log(str_url);

             } finally {